infolektuell/gradle-jextract/docs/src/content/docs/start/features.md

 ### Gradle

-The plugin tries to stay up-to-date with Gradle's development and benefits from their performance optimization.
+The plugin is committed to follow Gradle's [best practices].

 - Compatible with [Configuration Cache].
 - Tasks are [cacheable][build cache].